zowe/zowe-explorer-vscode/docs/README-Conformance.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>Menu Names:</b> If the extension is adding new commands and context menu entries to the Zowe Explorer tree view nodes, it adheres to the Zowe Explorer-provided contextual string format.</td>
+   <td><b>Menu Names:</b> If the extension is adding new commands and context menu entries to the Zowe Explorer tree view nodes, the new command name is consistent with the naming convention of the existing Zowe Explorer menu entries.</td>
  </tr>

  <tr>